9 - 1 - 1 System Lesson

 Trends

-Estimates are that nearly 29.7% of all U.S. households currently rely on wireless as their primary service.
+Estimates are that over 29.7% of all U.S. households currently rely on wireless as their primary service.
 VoIP is growing at an accelerated rate.
 Text messages may not be the most effective.

 Security Systems